PedroDBFlores/chakra-ui-file-picker/README.md

 # Chakra UI File Picker

-Since there is no default file picker for Chakra UI, I've developed my own for usage in one of my personal projects.
+Since there is no default file picker for [Chakra-UI    ](https://chakra-ui.com/) at the moment, I've developed my own for usage in one of my personal projects.

 At the moment it only provides you with a list of